ray-project/ray/doc/source/ray-core/compiled-graph/quickstart.rst

     Execution takes 86.72196418046951 us

-The performance of the same DAG is improved by 10X!
-It is because the function ``echo`` is cheap and thus highly affected by the system overhead.
-Due to various bookeeping and distributed protocol, the classic Ray Core APIs usually have 1ms+ system overhead.
+The performance of the same DAG improved by 10X.
+The explanation for this improvement is because the function ``echo`` is cheap and thus highly affected by the system overhead.
+Due to various bookeeping and distributed protocols, the classic Ray Core APIs usually have 1ms+ system overhead.
 Because the DAG is known ahead of time, Compiled Graph can pre-allocate all necessary resources ahead of time and greatly reduce the system overhead.

-GPU to GPU Communication
+GPU to GPU communication
 ------------------------
-Let's also see a very simple GPU to GPU example.
+Consider a very simple GPU to GPU example.
 With a type hint, Compiled Graph can prepare NCCL communicator and proper operations ahead of time, avoiding the deadlock and overlapping the compute and communication.

 Ray Compiled Graph uses `cupy library <https://cupy.dev/>`_ under the hood to support NCCL operations.
 The version of NCCL is affected by the cupy version.
-We are also planning to support custom communicator in the future.
+The Ray team is also planning to support custom communicator in the future, for example to support collectives across CPUs or to reuse existing collective groups.

-Let's create sender and receiver actors.
+Next, create sender and receiver actors.

 .. testcode::